h3x0r-official/virtual-try-on-app/backend/API_DOCUMENTATION.md

 * **Endpoint:** `/api/live-tryon`
 * **Method:** `POST`
 * **Description:** Processes a webcam frame for real-time virtual try-on.
 This endpoint takes a frame captured from the user's webcam and a clothing item ID, applies pose detection to identify body landmarks, and overlays the clothing item onto the user's image.
+The endpoint implements caching and rate limiting to improve performance during continuous usage.
 * **Request:**
   * **Content-Type:** `multipart/form-data`
   * **Body:**